lightning-js/blits/docs/router/basics.md

 - `passFocus` - Whether the focus should be delegated to the page that's being navigated to
 - `reuseComponent` - Whether the router should reuse the current page component instance (when matching with the Component specified for the route that we're routing to)

+> [!WARNING]
+> keepAlive and reuseComponent are mutually exclusive and can't be set to true at the same time.

 ### Dynamic routes with params

 Besides static routes such as `/account` and `/settings/wifi/advanced`, the Blits router also supports dynamic routes where URI parts can contain params.